David J. Leonard

 Professor of Comparative Ethnic Studies and American Studies

-While seemingly disparate in topic, ranging from the prison industrial complex to the NBA, from post–Katrina hip-hop to Shawn Green’s religious/baseball identities, Leonard’s work is linked by its commitment to examining the ways in which racial meaning is constructed, transformed, and challenged across time and space.
-It focuses on the manner that representations and dominant discourses teach race within the popular imagination.
+While seemingly disparate in topic, ranging from sporting cultures to video games, from the ways we narrate gun violence to sports media discourse, from post–Katrina hip-hop to Shawn Green’s religious/baseball identities, Leonard’s work is linked by its commitment to examining the ways in which racial meaning is constructed, transformed, and challenged across time and space.
+He focuses on the manner that representations and dominant discourses teach race within the popular imagination.
 His work also explores narratives and ideologies within a myriad of popular cultural spaces, examining the ways in which media culture becomes a space of contestation, rearticulation, reification, and even resistance.
 David Leonard investigates popular culture as both a space of violence/white supremacist affirmation and opposition.
 Focusing on sports, he underscores the importance of the historic moment of production and consumption, thinking through what we can learn about race, gender, nation, and class through examining popular cultural representations and audience reception.

 - Comparative ethnic studies